Old Dominion discography

-American country music band Old Dominion has released four studio albums, two extended plays, and thirteen singles.
+American country music band Old Dominion has released six studio albums, one compilation album, four extended plays, and fourteen singles.
 Founded in 2012, the band began recording after three of its members, Matthew Ramsey, Trevor Rosen, and Brad Tursi, all had success as songwriters for other artists.
 This led to them self-releasing an extended play titled It Was Always Yours in 2012, followed by a self-titled one in 2014.
 Produced by Shane McAnally, the latter included their debut single "Shut Me Up".